Alvearie/imaging-ingestion/docs/dimse-proxy/overview.md

   natsUrl: 0a0527d6.nip.io:443
   # Enable TLS for NATS
   natsSecure: true
+  # The root name of NATS subject where the proxy is subscribing and publishing messages
+  natsSubjectRoot: DIMSE
   # The ServiceAccount token that will be used to manage access to this NATS service
   # Future:  Not yet implemented
   #natsTokenSecret: nats-dicom-ingest-token-lhllv